-Use Damp Dry to dry items to damp level or

-to dry items that do not require an entire drying cycle.
-Two examples are heavy cottons, such as jeans, which you do not want to become stiff, or cotton clothes which are easier to press when damp.
+Use the Damp Dry cycle to dry items to damp level or to dry items that do not require an entire drving cycle.
+Two examples are heavy cottons, such as jeans, which you go not want to become stiff, or cotton clothes which are easier to press when damp.

-Wrinkle Free Cycle

-(on some models)
+Wrinkle Free (on some models)

-The Wrinkle Free cycle removes wrinkles

-from clothes that have been packed in a suitcase or closet, or from items not removed from the dryer at the end of a cycle.
+The Wrinkle Free cycle removes wrinkles from clothes that have been packed in a suitcase or closet, or from items not removed from the dryer at the end of a cycle.
 As soon as the dryer stops, fold or put the items on hangers.